Get all the latest data for Ethiopia?

 Which neighborhoods are most popular with expats in Ethiopia right now?

-The top three neighborhoods most popular with expats in Ethiopia are Bole, Old Airport, and Kazanchis, all offering the amenities and security features international residents prioritize.
+The three most popular expat neighborhoods in Ethiopia are Bole, Old Airport and Kazanchis, because these Addis Ababa areas are the most familiar to international tenants.

 Who rents, and what do tenants want in Ethiopia right now?